NextEra Energy Inc. (NEE)'s Financial Results Comparing With Companhia Energetica de Minas Gerais (NYSE:CIG) | New Business Observer

 |12.08

-Table 1 highlights NextEra Energy Inc. and Companhia Energetica de Minas Gerais’s top-line revenue, earnings per share (EPS) and valuation.
-Companhia Energetica de Minas Gerais is observed to has lower revenue and earnings than NextEra Energy Inc. The company with a higher P/E ratio is presently more expensive of the two stocks.
+Demonstrates NextEra Energy Inc. and Companhia Energetica de Minas Gerais earnings per share (EPS), gross revenue and valuation.
+Companhia Energetica de Minas Gerais seems to has lower revenue and earnings compared to NextEra Energy Inc. The business that is currently more expensive of the two stocks is the one that has a higher P/E ratio.
 NextEra Energy Inc. has been trading at a higher P/E ratio than Companhia Energetica de Minas Gerais, which means that it is at the moment the more expensive of the two companies.

 Profitability

-Table 2 represents NextEra Energy Inc. (NYSE:NEE) and Companhia Energetica de Minas Gerais (NYSE:CIG)’s net margins, return on equity and return on assets.
+Table 2 has NextEra Energy Inc. and Companhia Energetica de Minas Gerais’s net margins, return on equity and return on assets.

 |Net Margins